 Texas License to Carry Classes

 The state-mandated course required to obtain a Texas License to Carry.
-The class covers
+The classroom portion is done entirely online.

 About the LTC process

 1. Know how to shoot already, and own a gun, any caliber.
 You should know how to safely handle a gun, and load and unload it.
 You will be tested on basic shooting skills.
 I can teach a beginner enough in one session to pass the Proficiency test, but you won't learn that in the LTC class.

 2. Sign up for the license training class.
 You will do the class work from home, then come to the range for the range training and Proficiency (it is not that hard).
 Send the Certificate of Training and any items of supporting documentation listed on your checklist to the DPS.

 3. Visit the Department of Public Safety website to start the application process and pay your fee.
 There are several types of discounts applicable to the state fee.
 If you qualify for any, you may have to submit other documentation.